rails/globalid/README.md

 SignedGlobalID.expires_in = 1.month
 ```

-This way any generated SGID will use that relative expiry.
+This way, any generated SGID will use that relative expiry.

 It's worth noting that _expiring SGIDs are not idempotent_ because they encode the current timestamp; repeated calls to `to_sgid` will produce different results.
 For example, in Rails